 Integrative, interdisciplinary geography

-Reflecting the team which makes up the Unit of Geography, the Master's course is integrative and interdisciplinary.
+Reflecting the team which makes up the Unit of Geography, the master programme is integrative and interdisciplinary.
 Besides providing integrative training, it also gives students the chance to specialise either in physical geography – Dynamics in Glaciology and Geomorphology option –, on topics related to the cryosphere, glaciology or alpine geomorphology, or in human geography – Nature, Society and Politics option –, on topics of political ecology, management of natural resources (water, land, renaturation and landscapes).
 This integrative approach is a great aid to understanding and assessing complex environmental systems and the relationship between nature and society.
-During their course in Fribourg, with a view to their Master's thesis the students are assigned to research teams and take part in current research projects.
+During their course in Fribourg, with a view to their master's thesis the students are assigned to research teams and take part in current research projects.
 The human dimensions of this unit (around 30 research scientists) and the drive of the research groups provide a supportive, quality environment for all the students.

 Structure of classes and lectures

 The teaching is structured into four modules and is delivered through a combination of lectures, seminars, field work and conferences.
 The core module teaches the conceptual and theoretical bases of geography.
 Students are taught the different approaches to human and physical geography, as well as methods of collecting and analysing data.
 Three cycles of internal conferences offer students a chance to gain more in-depth knowledge of current research topics..
 A supporting module allows students to personalise their programme at the same time by pursuing courses related to their specialisation, either within the Unit or Faculty or externally, which are complementary to their discipline or interdisciplinary choices.
 Students conclude their studies with a master's thesis under the supervision of a professor.
 A field trip is organised abroad in one of the teams' research regions (Morocco in 2009, Namibia in 2011, Central Asia in 2013).

 This study programme offers diverse career openings: teaching, research, administration and public institutions (local, cantonal, federal, international), urban and regional planning, environmental engineering consulting, sustainable development, regional development.